Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 When Can Babies Start Sleeping With Blankets?

-After your baby turns one year old, you can consider introducing a blanket.
+You can consider introducing a blanket after your baby turns one year old.
 Keep in mind that there is still a slight risk of suffocation with large and thick blankets, as well as blankets that contain ribbons and strings.
-Babies and toddlers move around a lot while sleeping, so one of the safest options to use through toddlerhood is a sleep sack, which we’ll touch more on momentarily.
+Babies and toddlers move around a lot while sleeping, so a sleep sack is one of the safest options to use through toddlerhood.

 Learn More: Parent’s Guide to a Child’s Sleep